Ch 1: Crime Control in

 deviance is functional, then perhaps communities encourage, promote and

-recruit deviance.
-Reiman acknowledges his debt to their insight that
+acknowledges a debt to their insight that

 further, however, by questioning their consensus assumptions about what